 OULTON AND WOODLESFORD ROLL OF HONOUR.
 PATRIOTS SERVING THE COUNTRY.

 Berry, Walker, Quarry Hill, Oulton, 15th Battalion (1st Leeds), Prince of Wales’s Own (West Yorkshire Regiment) (the Leeds Pals).
 Born 1891.
 Before the war Walker was a labourer at Bentley’s.
 Father was Crosby Berry, brewery foreman.
 Sisters Ruth and Emma were teachers, Florence a dressmaker.
 Brother Samuel was a railway clerk.
-In 1922 Walker was a traffic manager, probably at Bentley’s, when he married Sarah Eleanor Crosland, daughter of Thomas Crosland, farmer at Swillington Common.
+In 1922 Walker was a traffic manager, possibly at Bentley’s, when he married Sarah Eleanor Crosland, daughter of Thomas Crosland, farmer at Swillington Common.
 15/141 Berry, Walker, discharged 17/10/16.
+By 1939 Walker Berry had moved to live at Askern near Doncaster where he was the traffic manager and head wagon weigh clerk at a colliery, most likely Askern Main.
+He died in 1964.

 Benson, Arthur, Church St., Woodlesford, 12th K.O.Y.L.I.
-Born 1881 in Leeds.
+Born 1880 in Leeds.
 Miner.
 In 1901 married Mary Elizabeth Batty, daughter of bricklayer John Henry Batty.
 They had 5 children by 1911.
-Returned to 70 Church Street after the war.
+Returned to 70 Church Street after the war before moving to North Lane.

 Birkin, Herbert, Pottery Hill, Woodlesford, 12th K.O.Y.L.I.
 Born 1886 at Newsam Green.
 In 1911 coal miner living at Beecroft Yard with family.
 Married on 23 December 1911 to Annie Henshall, father a miner.